 If you use a wet baby wipe or stain removal wipe to tackle the deodorant residue, the residue may come off but the moisture in the wipe can sometimes adhere the waxy deodorant even tighter to the fabric.
 Plus, you now have a damp spot to contend with on your shirt.
 If you must use a damp wipe, blot the wipe with paper towels first to remove as much moisture as possible.

 Once you get home, just remember to launder your shirt even if it looks clean to remove all traces of the deodorant residue and prevent staining.

 If deodorant residue becomes embedded in the fibers of the shirt, you'll begin to see yellowing or stiffness of the fabric in the underarm area and smell trapped bacteria odor.
 The yellowing happens as your body salts react with the aluminum-based antiperspirants that are contained in some deodorants.
-It is much easier to remove the deodorant stains when they are fresh than the older stains.
+It is much easier to remove the deodorant stains when they are fresh compared to the older stains.